 The faster the speed, and the more data transferred by the CDN, the better.

-I have a CDN installed, why am I getting an F in “Use a Content Delivery Network (CDN)”?
+I have a CDN installed, why is my site triggering the “Use a Content Delivery Network (CDN)” audit?

-If you’re using a popular, well-known, CDN, GTmetrix will likely auto-detect it for recommendation.
+If you’re using a popular, well-known CDN, GTmetrix will likely auto-detect it for this audit.
 No action is necessary, and your score should reflect the CDN usage.

-If you’re getting an F in this recommendation, here are a few common reasons why:
+If your site is triggering this audit, here are few common reasons why:

 The CDN is not setup properly

 CDNs are setup differently across all services.
-Some require just a nameserver change, others require you to edit URLs of your static requests, and others yet require a different implementation.
+While some CDNs simply require a nameserver change, others may require you to edit the URLs of your static requests, with some other CDNs requiring a different implementation altogether.

 Contact your CDN support team to investigate why your resources aren’t being served via CDN.